LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W01-D0-Overview-w26.md

 #### Discord

-Ask questions in the class Discussion channel.
-I'll answer questions pretty quickly on weekdays, often on Saturday and sometimes on Sunday.
+Ask questions in the Discord discussion channel.
+I'll answer questions pretty quickly on weekdays, often on Saturday and sometimes even on Sunday.
 Other students will often help you too!